John Schwab: Music

 Schwab played the harmonica in the TV show The Hit Factory: The Pete Waterman Story (2001).

 Producing

 Schwab, alongside Christopher Granier-Deferre, produced the film The Hide, which was nominated for the British Independent Film Award for producing in 2010.

 Personal life

 He met his wife, Tamsin, in Seoul after graduation and studied at Durham University (English Literature, 1993–96).
-He and Tasmin married in 1994 and settled in the United Kingdom.
+He and Tamsin married in 1994 and settled in the United Kingdom.
 He has two sons.